BonsaiAI/ray/doc/source/tune/api_docs/trainable.rst

 .. tip:: As a rule of thumb, the execution time of ``step`` should be large enough to avoid overheads (i.e. more than a few seconds), but short enough to report progress periodically (i.e. at most a few minutes).

+You'll notice that Ray Tune will output extra values in addition to the user reported metrics, such as ``iterations_since_restore``.
+See :ref:`tune-autofilled-metrics` for an explanation/glossary of these values.

 .. _tune-trainable-save-restore: